stratisproject/StratisBitcoinFullNode/README.md

 * **Stratis.Bitcoin.Explorer**

-Create a Blockchain in a netcore style programing
+Create a Blockchain in a .NET Core style programming
 ```
  var fullnode = new FullNodeBuilder()
       .Configure(MainNet)